ixisio/bootstrap-touch-carousel/README.md

 ## How it works

 This jQuery Plugin is designed to add touch-support to your existing bootstrap carousel.
-The only thing you have to do, is to load these to files:
+The only thing you have to do, is to load these files into yout existing Bootstrap project:

 ```
 /dist/js/bootstrap-touch-carousel.js
 /dist/css/bootstrap-touch-carousel.css
 ```

-## Live Demo

-`examples/index.html`

 ## Compiling CSS and JavaScript